 Platforms: PS3, PS Now

-The decision to set the game in the past was a big risk that ultimately did not pay off for Insomniac.
-One of Into the Nexus’ saving graces is the addition of new side-scrolling sections that see Clank manipulating gravity to complete his objectives.
+One of Into the Nexus’ highlights is the addition of new side-scrolling sections that see Clank manipulating gravity to complete his objectives.

 Ratchet & Clank: Before the Nexus